dustin-anthc/test-wiki-cloning/Developers Folder/Developers-Intro.md

 Describes the AKWarm_UI project, which is the project that provides the user interface for AKWarm.

 ### [[Calc Project|AKWarmCalc-Project]]
-Describes the AKWarmCalc proect, which contains the main data structures and calculations for the software.
+Describes the AKWarmCalc project, which contains the main data structures and calculations for the software.

 ### [[Setup Project|AKWarm2Setup]]
  Describes the AKWarm2Setup project, which produces the installer software for AKWarm.
 Also describes all aspects of creating a new version of AKWarm for installation.